Causal Mediation in Natural Experiments

 The methods I propose for CM analyses are not perfect for every setting: the structural assumptions are strong, and are tailored to selection-into-mediator based on the economic principle of selection based on costs and benefits.
 Indeed, this approach provides no safe harbour for estimating CM effects if these structural assumptions do not hold true.
-This approach imports insights from the instrumental variables literature, connecting the influential \cite{imai2010identification} approach to CM with the economics literature on selection-into-treatment and marginal treatment effects \citep{vytlacil2002independence,heckman2004using,heckman2005structural,florens2008identification,kline2019heckits}. \cite{frolich2017direct} have previously explored identification of CM effects with a control function in the context of two instruments (one each for treatment and mediator) and a continuous mediator.
-This paper considers CM effects via the marginal effect of a binary mediator, with a different identification analysis and estimation strategies.
+This approach imports insights from the instrumental variables literature, connecting the conventional \cite{imai2010identification} approach to CM with the economics literature on selection-into-treatment and MTEs \citep{vytlacil2002independence,heckman2004using,heckman2005structural,florens2008identification,brinch2017beyond,kline2019heckits}.

+Applied economists mostly investigate mediating mechanisms for causal effects with suggestive analyses of mechanisms.
+These descriptive analyses are informative, but do not generally identify a mediating pathway without additional assumptions --- see also \citet{blackwell2024assumption,green2010enough}.
+A new strand of the econometric literature has arisen in implicit acknowledgement that suggestive evidence of mechanisms, or a conventional approach to CM, can lead to biased inference and needs alternative methods for credible inference.
+These include identifying CM effects with overlapping quasi-experimental research designs \citep{deuchert2019direct,frolich2017direct}, functional form restrictions \citep{heckman2015econometric,heckman2013understanding}, partial identification \citep{flores2009identification}, or an hypothesis test of full mediation through observed channels \citep{kwon2024testing} --- see \cite{huber2019review} for an overview.\footnote{ An alternative method to estimate CM effects is ensuring treatment and mediator quasi-random assignment holds by a running two randomised controlled trials for both treatment and mediator, at the same time.
+This set-up has been considered in the literature previously, in theory \citep{imai2013experimental} and in practice \citep{ludwig2011mechanism}. }